 Reynolds number, defined as $UL/\nu$ ($U$ is the large-scale velocity, $L$ is the large length scale, and $\nu$ is the kinematic viscosity), has to be large (typically 2000 or more) for turbulence to set in.
 At large Reynolds number, there are many active modes which are nonlinearly coupled.
 These modes show random behaviour along with rich structures and long-range correlations.
 Presence of large number of modes and long-range correlations makes turbulence a very difficult problem that remains largely unsolved for more than hundred years.

 Fortunately, random motion and presence of large number of modes make turbulence amenable to statistical analysis.
-Notice that the energy supplied at large-scales $(L)$ gets dissipated at small scales, say $l_{d}$.
+Note that the energy supplied at large-scales $(L)$ gets dissipated at small scales, say $l_{d}$.
 Experiments and numerical simulations show that the velocity difference $u(\mathbf{x+l})-u(\mathbf{x})$ has a universal probability density function (pdf) for $l_{d}\ll l\ll L$.
-That is, the pdf is independent of experimental conditions, forcing and dissipative mechanisms etc. Because of its universal behaviour, the above quantity has been of major interest among physicists for last sixty years.
+That is, the pdf is independent of experimental conditions, forcing and dissipative mechanisms etc.~\cite{Kolmogorov:DANS1941Degeneration,Kolmogorov:DANS1941Dissipation,Kolmogorov:DANS1941Structure}.
+Because of its universal behaviour, the above quantity has been of major interest among physicists for many years.
 Unfortunately, we do not yet know how to derive the form of this pdf from the first principle, but some of the moments have been computed analytically.
 The range of scales $l$ satisfying $l_{d}\ll l\ll L$ is called inertial range.

-In 1941 Kolmogorov \cite{K41a,K41b,K41c} computed an exact expression for the third moment of velocity difference.
-He showed that under vanishing viscosity, third moment for velocity difference for homogeneous, isotropic, incompressible, and steady-state fluid turbulence is where $||$ is the parallel component along $\mathbf{l}$, $\left\langle .\right\rangle $ stands for ensemble average, and $\Pi$ is the energy cascade rate, which is also equal to the energy supply rate at large scale $L$ and dissipation rate at the small scale $l_{d}$.
-Assuming fractal structure for the velocity field, and $\Pi$ to be constant for all $l$, we can show that the energy spectrum $E(k)$ is where $K_{Ko}$ is a universal constant, called Kolmogorov's constant, and $L^{-1}\ll k\ll l_{d}^{-1}$.
+In 1941 Kolmogorov \cite{Kolmogorov:DANS1941Degeneration,Kolmogorov:DANS1941Dissipation,Kolmogorov:DANS1941Structure} computed an exact expression for the third moment of velocity difference.
+He showed that under vanishing viscosity, third moment for velocity difference for homogeneous, isotropic, incompressible, and steady-state fluid turbulence is where $||$ is the parallel component along $\mathbf{l}$, $\left\langle .\right\rangle $ stands for ensemble average, and $\Pi$ is the energy cascade rate, which is also equal to the energy supply rate at large scale $L$ and the dissipation rate at the small scale $l_{d}$.
+Assuming fractal structure for the velocity field, and $\Pi$ to be constant for all $l$, it has been shown that the energy spectrum $E(k)$ is where $K_{Ko}$ is a universal constant, called Kolmogorov's constant, and $L^{-1}\ll k\ll l_{d}^{-1}$.
 Numerical simulations and experiments verify the above energy spectrum apart from a small deviation called intermittency correction.

 Availability of powerful computers and sophisticated theoretical tools have helped us understand several aspects of fluid turbulence.
 Some of these theories have been motivated by Kolmogorov's theory for fluid turbulence.
 Note that incompressible turbulence is better understood than compressible turbulence.
 Therefore, our discussion is primarily for incompressible plasma. \emph{In this paper we focus on the universal statistical properties of fluid turbulence, which are valid in the inertial range.
 In this paper we will review the statistical properties of following quantities:}